israelrosa/rabbitmq-grpc/README.md

-# kafka-rabbitmq-grpc
+rabbitmq-grpc

 ## About
-  This repository is a test of communication between systems using Kafka, RabbitMQ and gRPC with nestjs framework.
-Hope you like
+  This repository is a test of communication between systems using RabbitMQ and gRPC with nestjs framework.

 ## How to start